theagrauer2-source/Hybrid-RandomForest-NeuralNetwork-Approach-to-RNAseq-Analysis/README.md

 <img width="346" height="440" alt="top 15 genes" src="https://github.com/user-attachments/assets/9b5e172b-8989-421e-9c61-9af2c919a00f" />

 Metascape, Reactome, and Enrichr were subsequently used for **pathway analysis of all 80 genes** used in NN prediction.
 This revealed strong enrichment in immune-related processes, particularly those associated with **inflammatory response, immune cell chemotaxis, and cytokine signaling**, along with **extracellular matrix remodeling and profibrotic mediator pathways**.
 This is consistent with the chronic mucosal inflammation and tissue remodeling characteristic of Crohn's disease.
-The figures produced are attached in another file.
+The figures produced from pathway analyses are attached in another file.

 Overall, the findings demonstrate the potential of machine-learning approaches to identify biologically relevant molecular signatures from transcriptomic data.
 Unlike traditional RNA-seq pipelines, which rely on univariate differential expression testing to find individually significant genes, this project's hybrid RF-NN approach identifies genes based on their combined, nonlinear contribution to classification accuracy.